ohnx/gh-js/docs.md

 }
 ```

-Here are the functions (with comments describing what they do):
+Here are the functions that you'll probably want to use (with comments describing what they do):
 ```js
 // GHuser fill in user info
 // Network operation, so there is a callback.